shammun/ocean_potential_temperature_density/README.md

 ## Screenshots

 Below is an example dataset (.csv) that you can upload.

 ![Screenshot1](data.png)

-Below is a step-by-step video on using this app
+Below is a step-by-step video on using this app.

 ![How to run](steps.gif)

-Below is a screenshot of the first single plot
+Below is a screenshot of the first single plot.

 ![Screenshot3](image1.png)

-Below is a screenshot of the second multiple plots
+Below is a screenshot of the second multiple plots.

 ![Screenshot3](image2.png)